Advanced Cybersecurity Strategies for Modern Threats – Cloud Security

 The Cloud Customer’s Responsibilities

-As a cloud customer, the onus is on your business to apply data-level or application-level safeguards, to protect the information you store on the cloud against unauthorised access or malicious exploitation.
-This involves rigorously managing identities and access, applying appropriate security measures (such as encryption to protect sensitive information in transit), and securing the devices your employees use to access your cloud services, ensuring they feature secure authentication and the latest security updates.
+As a cloud customer, the onus is on your business to apply data-level or application-level safeguards.
+The purpose of these safeguards is to protect the information you store on the cloud against unauthorised access or malicious exploitation.
+This involves:

 Distinct Cloud Security Challenges